gumaerc-testorg/16.90-spring-2014/content/video_galleries/lecture-videos.md

 This page presents lecture videos for most class sessions.
 Videos for Sessions 9, 13–14, 17–20, and 22 are not available.

 Notes accompanying each video (except for Sessions 1 and 25) are linked on the 'Lecture Notes' tab below the video player.
-The notes are also presented separately on the [Lecture Notes]({{< baseurl >}}/pages/lecture-notes) page.
+The notes are also presented separately on the {{< resource_link 88a44a6b-ab5e-a4b6-5c5c-1379cb3476ce "Lecture Notes" >}} page.

 Student-written MATLAB® code displayed in some videos is courtesy of the students and used with permission.